trasherdk/webwallet-js/README.md

 - Basic network stats

 # How to compile & Deploy
-The project is using Typescript as main language and not other dependencies on external libraries (everything is already included).
+The project is using Typescript as main language everything else (dependencies) is already included.

 ## Compilation
 The first step will be to compile the typescript code into javascript code so browsers will be able to understand it.